Best Family Calendar Apps for Busy Parents (2026)

 • Limited automation

-Google Calendar works well as a shared schedule, but it still relies on parents to manually add events as they come in.
+Google Calendar works well as a shared system, but it depends heavily on manual upkeep.

 ---

-Cozi is one of the most well-known apps built specifically for families.
+Cozi is one of the most popular apps built specifically for families.

 Pros